 Gettysburg National Cemetery

-After the Battle of Gettysburg in 1863, tens of thousands of war-tattered bodies peppered Gettysburg’s farmlands.
+After the Battle of Gettysburg in 1863, tens of thousands of war-tattered bodies peppered the farmlands.
 Work commenced quickly to bury the Fallen.
 They hurriedly buried the dead in shallow graves on the battlefield, crudely identified on makeshift wooden grave markers.
 Erosion from rain and wind exposed the graves.

 Notably, only a few Confederates remain interred at Gettysburg National Cemetery.
 In the 1870s by Southern veterans’ societies eventually relocated 3,200 Confederate remains to cemeteries in Virginia, Georgia, and the Carolinas.

 Between 1898 and 1968, sections were added to for Fallen Veterans from the Spanish-American War, World Wars I and II, the Korean War, and the Vietnam War.
 The cemetery’s annex is located due north of the historic original 17-acre property.
-Today, more than 6,000 veterans lay at rest in the Gettysburg National Cemetery.
+Today, more than 6,000 veterans lay at rest in Gettysburg National Cemetery.